Topologies of nodal sets of random band limited functions: Topology and nesting not leaking

 via Chebyshev's inequality.
 This, together with \eqref{eq:NS scal invar} and the definition \eqref{eq:mu C n alpha def scal invar} of $\mu_{\Cc(F)}$, finally implies the statement \eqref{eq:cnt lim} of Theorem \ref{thm:scal invar no leak}, part \eqref{it:conv prob} for $\mu_{\Cc(F);R}$ with the proof for $\mu_{X(F);R}$ being identical to the above.

 \end{proof}

 The rest of the present section is dedicated to proving the latter parts of Theorem \ref{thm:scal invar no leak}, namely that there is no escape of topology and nesting to infinity.
+In fact, in the course of the proof we will gain more information on the possible geometry of typical nodal components, controlling the geometry in terms of the gradient; in Appendix \ref{apx:top not leaking} we give a shorter proof, at the expense of using more abstract tools (such as e.g. Monotone Convergence Theorem), and, consequently, more limited understanding of the geometry of nodal components.
 Note that part \eqref{it:top not leaking} is equivalent to

 and similarly for part \eqref{it:nest not leaking}.